 Each number corresponds to the numbered written steps below.

-Fettuccine alfredo recipe process shot collage group number one.
+Fettuccine alfredo recipe process shot collage group number one showing grated cheese and mixing cheese with cubed butter..

 2. Once the water comes to a boil drop in the fettuccine and stir frequently to prevent any sticking.
 Note: I’m using DeCecco semolina fettuccine.
-Even better would be homemade egg fettuccine or the storebought version that’s sold in a bag of nests.
+Even better would be homemade egg fettuccine or the store-bought version that’s sold in a bag of nests.
+(Photo #3)

 Tongs holding cooked fettuccine alfredo in large glass bowl.

-• Starchy water – The key to making a successful fettucine Alfredo is to make sure your pasta water is very starchy.
+• Starchy water.
+The key to making a successful fettuccine Alfredo is to make sure your pasta water is very starchy.
 The best way to accomplish this is to use as little water as needed to cook the pasta.
 So for a 6 quart pot, I recommend filling 3 inches up or less from the bottom for 1 pound of pasta.
 Because there is less water being used, you should also use less salt when salting the water.

-• Finely grate – Another important tip is to grate your cheese on the smallest hole of a box grater.
-This will allow the cheese to melt evenly and form a more perfect and emulsified sauce.
+• Finely grate.
+Be sure to grate the Parmigiano Reggiano on the smallest hole of a box grater to allow the cheese to melt evenly and form a more perfect emulsified sauce.

 White plate with nest of fettuccine alfredo along with 2 black bowls in background.